khushi-411/learnings/research_papers/05_asdl.md

 #### Sequences
 - *exp_list*: used for expressing a uniform sequence of some type.
 - Denoted via `*` sequence qualifier.
-Acepts zero or more elements of that type.
+Accepts zero or more elements of that type.
 - Provides a mechanism in the description for a writer to more clearly specify intent giving tools that generate code more freedom to use appropriate representations in the native language.
     - Tool may transfer a sequence type into an array or another built-in sequence type.
 - ASDL description with sequences: